 - 1.1.
 The Chartered Institute of Public Finance and Accountancy (CIPFA) Prudential Code requires Chief Finance Officers in local authorities to have full regard to affordability when making recommendations about the local authority's future capital programme.
 Such consideration includes the level of long-term revenue commitments.
-Indeed, in considering the affordability of its capital plans, the Staffordshire Commissioner is required to consider all of the resources available, together with the totality of its capital plans and revenue forecasts for the forthcoming year and into the medium term. - 1.2.
+In considering the affordability of its capital plans, the Staffordshire Commissioner is required to consider all of the resources available, together with the totality of its capital plans and revenue forecasts for the forthcoming year and into the medium term. - 1.2.
 The statutory reporting regime discussed within this paper and effective financial management underpin the need for clear, transparent reporting arrangements for reserves and CIPFA recommend that there should be clear protocol setting out the following: - the reason for / purpose of the reserve; - how and when the reserve can be used; - procedures for the reserve's management and control; and - timescale for review of the reserve to ensure continuing relevance and adequacy. - 1.3.
-Whilst it is primarily the responsibility of the Staffordshire Commissioner and its S151 Officer to maintain a sound financial position, our external auditors Ernst & Young annually review for any material uncertainties and test to ensure that Staffordshire Police remain a going concern.
-Even where as part of their wider role Ernst & Young report on the organisation's financial position, it is not however, their responsibility to prescribe the optimum or minimum level of reserves for authorities in general.
+Whilst it is primarily the responsibility of the Staffordshire Commissioner and its S151 Officer to maintain a sound financial position, our external auditors Azets annually review for any material uncertainties and test to ensure that Staffordshire Police remain a going concern.
+However, it is not the responsibility of the auditors to prescribe the optimum or minimum level of reserves for authorities in general.
 A separate Going Concern report is submitted annually to the external auditor and is also reviewed by the Ethics Transparency and Audit panel.